Fulco Fulfillment Celebrates 20 Years with Customized Distribution Solutions

 5. E-commerce Will Accelerate

-1) Supply Chain Integration
+Supply Chain Integration

 Improved Communication

-2) Outsourced Delivery Services
+Outsourced Delivery Services

 Focusing on Core Competencies

-3) Packaging Supplies Will Go Green
+Packaging Supplies Will Go Green

-Customers Reduce their Impact on the Environment
+Customers Reduce Their Impact on the Environment

-Many businesses are reviewing every aspect of their supply chain to reduce its environmental impact.
 To be eco-friendly, 3PLs have been integrating environmentally-conscious practices into their operations.
 Optimization of packaging supplies has become an imperative eco-conscious strategy for shippers.

-4) The Amazon Effect
+The Amazon Effect

 Warehouse and Distribution Centers to the Rescue

-Amazon sellers scrambled and found alternative options like relying on warehouse and distribution services like FFI to prepare their goods for Fulfillment by Amazon and allowing them to live up to their brand promise.
-This meant developing closer relationships with their outside fulfillment team; warehouse and distribution centers rescued them.
 We can expect to see more brands turning from basic service providers to more comprehensive fulfillment partners.
 The latter will offer a wider range of services and take the time to understand individual businesses, which puts them in a better position to bend to the needs of that brand and help it to scale more effectively.

-5) E-commerce Will Accelerate
+E-commerce Will Accelerate

-The increase in demand will continue to put pressure on warehouse technology.
+This increase in demand will continue to put pressure on warehouse technology.
 We’ve already seen shipping times grow at major e-commerce retailers, and the postal service burdened as smaller retailers try to pivot to online.
 Additionally, this will result in an increased demand for warehouse space that will likely result in more refurbishment of older buildings.
 Being able to build and flex warehouse capacity to support customer demand is a strength FFI offers our customers.

-Prepare for 2021 with Fulco Fulfillment Inc.
+Stay Prepared with Fulco Fulfillment Inc.

 Warehouse Fulfillment Technology Saves Clients Time & Money